Winchester's Secret Eats

 Inside of a cafe with comic book designs on the walls

 A pie and mash shop that has shunned the traditions of the old East End in favour of Comics and pop culture.
 Piecaramba! is a place that isn’t going to be serving up jellied eels anytime soon, instead you can expect pies that are filled with chicken, chorizo and habanero sauce and vegan barbecue style pulled jackfruit.
-Don’t worry, the traditional pie fillings are still here and can be served with your choice of four different mashes and either gravy or liquor (Parsley Sauce).
-Not too far off the High street on Parchment Street, this is the perfect food for winter.
+Don’t worry, the traditional pie fillings are still here and can be served with your choice of four different mashes and either gravy or liquor (parsley sauce).
+Not too far off the High Street on Parchment Street, this is the perfect food for winter.
 Piecaramba! also offers a 10% discount for students (as long as you show student ID).

 China Town Oriental Supermarket